Prodded by China, Qantas amends website references to Taiwan, other regions

 Taiwan is China’s most sensitive territorial issue.
 The ruling Communist Party considers the self-ruled, democratic island a wayward province and refuses to renounce the threat of force to bring it into the fold.

+“We are closely watching the following developments,” said foreign ministry spokesman Andrew H.C.
+Lee.

+“Of course, with the fact that Taiwan is a sovereign, independent country, there won’t be any change to this as a result of China’s unilateral way of handling things.”

-Reporting by Colin Packham in SYDNEY; Editing by Simon Cameron-Moore
+Reporting by Colin Packham in SYDNEY; Additional reporting by Jess Macy Yu in TAIPEI; Editing by Simon Cameron-Moore